The Possibility Paradox

-The reason that courage is the most important ingredient in innovation is that real innovation will take us out of our comfort-zone and deeply into the realm of “this might not work.”
+The reason that courage is the most important ingredient in innovation is that real innovation will take us out of our comfort zone and deep into the realm of “this might not work.”
 This is the land where entrepreneurs are most comfortably uncomfortable.
-Innovative leaders learn to live there, to breathe the thin air there, to trust their heart, gut, intuition and the visionary fortitude it takes to get to the other side.
+Innovative leaders learn to live there, to breathe the thin air there, to trust their heart, gut, intuition, and the visionary fortitude it takes to get to the other side.

 There is a continuum in the innovation realm that plays on a combination of our insights, fears, doubts, and intuition.
 Before something completely new is born out into the world, a see-saw process of exploration, questioning, intuition, and doubt tends to take place.

 For innovators, entrepreneurs, artists, designers, and creators, there are a few key things to keep in mind.